 The performance will be affected if you use the wrong paddle.
 Your hands will continue to hit the sides of the boat if it is too short.
 It should not be too long.

 The kayak will zigzag in the water, which can cause exhaustion.
-The right length and shape of the blade for the activity is essential.
+The right length and shape of the blade for the activity are essential.

 This guide will help you choose the right kayak paddle.